OpenTranslationBible/open-bible/en-GB/01.Genesis/md/genesis-34.md

 Then Jacob said to Simeon and Levi, “You have brought trouble on me by making me obnoxious to the inhabitants of the land, the Canaanites and Perizzites.
 We are few in number, and if they join forces against me and attack me, I and my household will be destroyed.”

 ## Genesis 34:31
-But they replied, “Should he have treated our sister like a prostitute?”
+But they replied, “Should he have treated our sister with such dishonor?”